leodiman182/leodiman182/README.md

 I am a front-end developer passionated by technology, design and music!
 Born in the 90's and currently living in Bauru, SP - Brazil.
 I've started studying web development in 2021 and within around 2 months, I got my first job, where I discovered a passion for front end development.
 <br>
-I wish to specialize in React Native development.
+I wish to specialize in React Native.

 My favorite stacks: